 Investigate the Relation Between the Diagonal, Area, and Perimeter of a Square.

-(1).
+(1.)
 What do you notice about the points on the graph?
-Record measurements of the other squares to complete your table.

 How to Measure Angles.

-he protractor is the instrument used to measure angles.
-The protractor has two scales running from 0 to 180 degrees in opposite directions.
+A protractor is the instrument used to measure angles.
+It has two scales running from 0 to 180 degrees in opposite directions.
 To measure an angle, place the center point of the protractor on the vertex, then align the zero on either side of the scale with one side of the angle.

 Angles can be classified by their measures as follows: